ibm-cloud-docs/vmwaresolutions/services/managingveeam.md

 You are responsible for maintaining the Veeam software to keep it updated to the most recent version.

-### Applying updates for instances deployed with public and private network
+### Applying updates to instances deployed with public and private network
 {: #managingveeam-updates-public-private}

 If the Veeam service is installed on an instance with public and private network, you can check for and download the updates by using the Veeam software itself.

-### Applying updates for instances deployed with private network only
+### Applying updates to instances deployed with private network only
 {: #managingveeam-updates-private}

 If the Veeam service is installed on an instance with private network only, because the Veeam VSI is configured with no public network access, you cannot check for or download updates by using the Veeam software itself.
 Instead, you must download updates from the Veeam website, transfer them to the Veeam VM, and then install them.